Saadanjum0/blockchainproj/contracts/DEPLOYMENT-INSTRUCTIONS.md

 - Subsequent compilations are cached (faster)

 ### "Contract deployed but functions fail"
-- Check you deployed with correct constructor
+- Check you deployed with correct constructor (now requires RoleManager!)
 - Verify contract address in frontend
 - Make sure you're on Sepolia testnet
+- **CRITICAL**: Did you authorize RiderRegistry in RoleManager?
+Registration will fail if not authorized!

+### "Cannot register: Address already has another role"
+- This is CORRECT behavior!
+One wallet = one role only
+- If you're already a restaurant, you can't register as rider
+- Use a different wallet for each role

 ---